UCSF-DataSci/final-project-Zefan-Huang/README.md

 ## Notes

 - `data/`, `output/`, and `.venv/` are ignored by Git in the default setup.
+- `key_outputs/` contains the curated tracked result artifacts referenced in this README.
 - The root directory is intentionally script-heavy because the current workflow depends on path-based dynamic loading between numbered stage files.